 Yuliya: We initially started testing using only Facebook ads and then scaling from there for product works well.
-Now, we actually do it cheaper; we test it with email first.
-So, we’ll send it to our audience list, and this is something you do later on, once you already built up a bigger email list.
+Now, we actually do it cheaper; we test it with email marketing first.
+So, we’ll send it to our audience list, and this is something you do later on, once you already built up a bigger email marketing list.
 We’ll say, like, “New product in stock.”
-And once we see if it’s converting really well with our email list, then we’ll launch it onto Facebook and see how it does with click-through rates, conversion rates, and most importantly, return on ad spend.
+And once we see if it’s converting really well with our email marketing list, then we’ll launch it onto Facebook and see how it does with click-through rates, conversion rates, and most importantly, return on ad spend.
 And we started that way.

-Mike: Yeah, and as far as ads go, there’s a ton of KPIs we can look at, but really, the only ones that matter are cost per purchase and ROAS.
+Mike: Yeah, and as far as ads go, there are a ton of KPIs we can look at, but really, the only ones that matter are cost per purchase and ROAS.
 Yeah, I can’t put food on the table based on clicks.
 It’s about return on spend.
 And every product and everything that we’ve done behaves differently, so it’s hard to say that, like, “Oh, this is a good cost per click, this is gonna help us.”
 Ultimately, some of them just all behave differently with all those KPIs, but as long as they make money at the end of the day, then those are the ones that stick around.

 Yuliya: Yeah, just to give you an example with how differently products behave with similar audiences, we’ll have certain products that people buy just that one product and that’s it, versus we have other products where maybe not as many people will buy it, but those who do buy it tend to buy other products too and they really are into our upsells.
-So, that’s why honestly it’s like the earlier funnel stats vary so much for each product, but at the end of the day, monitor return on ad spend, and use email really just to give you an indication of, “I think this will probably sell well.”
+So, that’s why honestly it’s like the earlier funnel stats vary so much for each product, but at the end of the day, monitor return on ad spend, and use email marketing really just to give you an indication of, “I think this will probably sell well.”
 So, it’s a safer bet than just testing 10 random products.